- Do you believe that your employer owes you overtime?

-Minimum wage violations: With very few exceptions, workers in California are entitled to a minimum wage of $8.00 an hour.
+With very few exceptions, workers in California are entitled to a minimum wage of $8.00 an hour.

-Waiting time penalties: In California, most terminated employees must be paid all outstanding wages immediately.
+In California, most terminated employees must be paid all outstanding wages immediately.
 An employee who quits must be paid within three days of their end date.
 Failure to do so can lead to an award of civil penalties based upon the number of days the employer delayed or failed to pay the wages due.

 How We Can Pursue Your Claim

 You may file a claim with the Labor Commission.
-The Labor Commission has limited authority,and cannot award the employee his or her attorney fees.
+The Labor Commission has limited authority, and cannot award the employee his or her attorney fees.
 Nor can the Board handle federal law matters or address any issues outside of wage and hour claims.
 A lawsuit in state or federal court evens the playing field between the employer and the employee.
 The employee may be better off as Labor laws provide for the payment of penalties, attorneys fees and costs to the employee who prevails at trial.
 This often means that the employee may be able to keep all his compensation.
 Negotiation often leads to a settlement both sides can accept.
 An employee who files a lawsuit generally has greater bargaining power.
 The worst that can happen to an employer in a Labor Board case is that it pays what is owed.
 The employer has little incentive not to oppose the employee’s claim.
-In a lawsuit the employer has more motivation to reach a fair settlement because the court can award penalities, interest, legal costs and fees.
+In a lawsuit the employer has more motivation to reach a fair settlement because the court can award penalties, interest, legal costs and fees.